Michelle Obama in talks with Biden team on endorsement, campaign involvement: report

 "This week was President Obama's moment to enter the campaign.
 Of course, Mrs. Obama supports Joe Biden and we will keep you posted on her plans," an Obama aide told The Hill.

-Michelle Obama “has an incredible soft spot for Joe,” and their families have remained close since leaving the White House,” a source said and she is expected to be more involved than she was in 2016 when she gave one of the most talked-about speeches during the 2016 Democratic National Convention.
+Michelle Obama “has an incredible soft spot for Joe,” and has stayed close with him and Dr. Jill Biden, a source said.

+She is expected to be more involved than she was in 2016 when she gave one of the most talked-about speeches during the 2016 Democratic National Convention.

 She spoke about waking up every morning in the White House, which was built by slaves, "and I watch my daughters, two beautiful, intelligent, black young women playing with their dogs on the White House lawn."